cjsimons5/HeatmapApp/README.md

 ### How to Run:

 The counts file provided is in the folder, so the local reference will run.
-To start this app, (using an R or RStudio console) use the shiny function `runApp(/path/HeatmapApp/ReadsTask.R)` where path is the file path that leads to the folder HeatmapApp.
+To start this app, (using an R or RStudio console) run `library(shiny)` (if not installed, run `install.packages("shiny")`) .
+Then, use the shiny function `runApp("/path/HeatmapApp/ReadsTask.R")` where path is the file path that leads to the folder HeatmapApp.